function2/cmdchatgpt/README.md

 # cmdchatgpt: Command Line ChatGPT.

-cmdchatgpt allows you to communicate with OpenAI's ChatGPT from the command line.
+cmdchatgpt is a command line interface to ChatGPT
 It provides:

  - Syntax Highlighting using ANSI escapes for terminal.
  - Storage of many conversations in a SQLite database.